University distinguished professor

 Leslie was a senior Fulbright Scholar at the University of Sydney, Australia.
-He is a Fellow of the American Society for Phytopathology and an honorary Fellow at St. Paul’s College, University of Sydney, Sydney, Australia.
+In 2013, he was named a fellow of the American Association of the Advancement of Science, or AAAS.
+He also is a fellow of the American Society for Phytopathology and an honorary fellow at St. Paul’s College, University of Sydney, Sydney, Australia.
 He is an adjunct professor at Seoul National University, Seoul, Korea, and a research associate at the Royal Botanical Gardens, Sydney, Australia.
 From 1997 to 2006 he was senior editor for the journal Applied and Environmental Microbiology.

 Leslie joined K-State in 1984 as an assistant professor.
 He was promoted to associate professor in 1990 and full professor in 1996.
 He was named department head in 2006.
 He received the university's highest academic ranking of distinguished professor in 2011.
 Leslie earned doctoral and master's degrees in genetics from the University of Wisconsin, Madison, and a bachelor's degree in biology from the University of Dallas in Irving, Texas.